femmon/cateblock/docs/available-scripts.md

 Server is run at http://localhost:3000.
 Automatically rerun on modification.

 ### `npm run local-hot-frontend`
 Serve client file from http://localhost:8080.
-Automatically recompile and reload browser on modification.
+Automatically recompile and reload browser on modification.<br>
+Quite limited without a backend.

 ### `npm start`
 This script assumes to be fed database credentials as environment variables before running.<br>